-When conducting business, if you have a fictitious business name -- such as ABC Company -- customers usually submit payment to you with that name listed as the payee.
+When conducting business, if you have a fictitious business name – such as ABC Company – customers usually submit payment to you with that name listed as the payee.
 This presents issues if you don't yet have a business bank account.
 In this situation, with a check written out to your business name, you might wonder if it is somehow possible to cash it against your personal bank account instead.
+In many cases, the bank will not allow you to use your personal account to deposit or cash the check, but they might make an exception if you can prove you're the business's owner or authorized representative.

 In most cases, a bank does not allow you to endorse a business check over to your personal account the same way you would endorse a check in an individual's name.
 The reason is because the bank doesn't have a way to confirm you're entitled to the funds from the business check, or authorized to sign it over to your personal name.
 Banks might also face liability issues if they cash certain corporate checks to personal accounts on a regular basis.